Quickbooks is the most popular accounting software used by small businesses in North America. That has some church leaders asking:

 Before we can even talk about QB, I think we should talk about funds.
 As someone who worked in the "for-profit" realm for years, I couldn't tell you the difference between a Fund and a Ford Fiesta.
 But once I got into full-time ministry, I had to learn a new way to track finances.

 In churches, donors often give to designated funds like missions, education, or a building fund.
 Monies given to these funds have to be used for the funds that they are designated for.
 Businesses do NOT have to do this.
-Here's a super basic visualization of what this looks like 👇👇👇
+Below is a visualization of what this looks like 👇👇👇

-In order to track funds with Quickbooks properly, you need to have a solid foundation of how the software works to begin with.
-To track your funds in QB you'll need to turn on Class tracking, assign a class to each fund, and set up a banking sub-account for each fund.
-From there, you'll be able to run a Profit and Loss by Class report to review all your income and expenses.
-It's not that hard to do if you have a good foundation of the software.
+In order to properly track funds with Quickbooks, you need to have a solid foundation of how the software works.
+In QB you'll need to 1) turn on Class tracking, 2) assign a class to each fund, and 3) set up a banking sub-account for each fund.
+From there, you'll be able to 4) run a Profit and Loss by Class report to 5) review all your income and expenses.
+It's not that hard to do if you have a firm grasp of the software.

 Doing your accounting with QB has a few nice perks: